dof-studio/CryptoMessager/README.md

 # 05. Future Updates
 ### Coming Soon
-- `One-Click File Encryption and Decryption` - When this feature arrives, you will be able to encrypt and decrypt files using the same shortcut keys, Ctrl + C and Ctrl + V, as you can currently do with your text messages.
-Feel free to confidently share whatever you want with this feature protected your utmost privacy.
-- `Multiple Algorithms Supported` - Multiple Hybird-Minus encryption algorithms will be available, and you will then be able to choose which one you like best for your encryption and decryption.
-It should be noted that the responsibility of multiple time-performance trade-off should be bear, since basically, the more time you spend encrypting, the safer your ciphertext will be.
+- `More Diversified Algorithms Supported` - Multiple Hybird-Minus encryption algorithms will be available, and you will then be able to choose which one you like best for your encryption and decryption.
+It should be noted that the responsibility of multiple time-performance trade-off should be bear.
+Basically, the more time you spend on the encryption process, the safer your ciphertext will be.
-- `Suspended Status Light` - In addition to using the fundamental form to control the ON/OFF, you will see a meticulously designed `Status Light` displayed on your screen, and by clicking the `Status Light` with a button function, you can switch to turn on or turn off the main button while visually seeing the status of the backend system.
+- `Limited SMS Code` - In order to ensure that your SMS Code is not maliciously used or forwarded, we will further improve the SMS Code generation mechanism and add a time limited verification mechanism to ensure that your SMS Code is only valid for a few minutes, so that you can ensure that your customers will not forward your SMS Code to other unrecognized and untrustworthy recipients.
 - `Multidimensional Key Distribution` - This implementation will also be an esteemed feature according to our patent.
-Equipped with `Multidimensional Key Distribution`, the key distribution step will become ultra-secure, even allowing you to distribute your SMS code online!​
+Equipped with the Multidimensional Key Distribution system, the key distribution step will become ultra-secure, even allowing you to distribute your SMS Code online, and under any risky conditions!​
+- `Integrity Verification` - We will support stricter technical verification in the future for any malicious modification of the CryptoMessage program itself, and will strictly punish any malicious behavior that may affect your ciphertext security.
+Pursuing your privacy and security is our ultimate goal!
 - `...`
 ### Already Known Bugs
-- `Unexpected Flashback` - Due to some unknown problems (mainly from the backend C++ process), this software might flashback every 60 minutes or so.
-Therefore, in order to avoid any losses of registrations of clients and logs generated along with the encryption process, please manually shut off the software when you are not using it.
+- `GUI Command Line Input Check Issue` - When you click and type words between the input notation `>> `, unexpected flashbacks may be encountered.
+But fortunately, when you are not deliberately trying to cause it, the bug does not normally appear.​
 - `...`